rsnel/mpfaudioutils/README.md

 Handling audio files
 --------------------

-We use raw audio files: unsigned 8 bit with a samplerate of 8kHz.
+We use raw audio files: unsigned 8 bit with a sample rate of 8kHz.
 Other formats must be converted by using, for example, sox(1).
 See below for some examples.

 This text assumes you have a basic understanding of the `TAPE WR` and `TAPE RD`